DaniilAlpha/milo/README.md

   int error = 0;

   if (unwanted_condition) {
-    // now functions from milo are called like this milo_error("unexpected unwanted condition!");
+    // now functions from MiLo are called like this milo_error("unexpected unwanted condition!");
     error = 1;
   }